lhx077/CSharpRGBAConverter/README.md

 Tutorial:
 It's VERY easy,just write like below:

-**1:Use function "RGBA2PNG" to convert Raw RGBA Data to PNG File 2:Use function "PNG2RGBA" to convert PNG File to Raw RGBA Data**
+**1:Use function "RGBA2PNG" to convert Raw RGBA Data to PNG File.
+2:Use function "PNG2RGBA" to convert PNG File to Raw RGBA Data.**